- Lung Cancer in Dogs

 One of the types of tumors are called epithelial lung tumors.
 Medically referred to as adenocarcinoma, this type of lung tumor is a prominent primary lung condition that accounts for three-quarters of all canine lung cancer diagnoses.

-An adenocarcinoma lung tumor is malignant, so not only does it increase in size very quickly, but it is likely to metastasize.
+An adenocarcinoma lung tumor is malignant, so not only does it increase in size very quickly, but it is likely to become metastatic lung cancer .
 This occurs when cancerous cells travel around the body and new tumors form elsewhere.
 Usually, this infects the liver of dogs and then exits to move to other internal organs.

 Primary Lung Tumors

-Primary cancer of the lungs can take place in any part of the lung lobes.
+Primary lung cancer can take place in any part of the lobes of lung tissue.
 In the lungs of dogs, the number and type of lung lobes are different on each side.
 To the right, there are four different lobes, including the accessory, caudal, cranial, and middle lobes.
 To the left, canine lung lobes include only two lobes, which are the caudal and the middle lobes.

 How Lung Cancer is Diagnosed